ONSdigital/sdx-seft/README.md

 ## Process

 SEFT submissions are large, encrypted xml files that do not require any validation or transformation.
 RAS-RM put all SEFTs within a GCP bucket in the ons-sdx project space (encrypted).
-A PubSub message is then sent notifying sdx-seft of a new submission.
+A PubSub message is then sent notifying SDX-Seft of a new submission.
 The SEFT service reads from the bucket and sends the data to SDX-Deliver via HTTP <POST> request: `deliver/seft`

 ## Getting started